nashville-software-school/aws-deployment-instructions/README.md

 ## Deploying Your Django Application with AWS Elastic Beanstalk

+IMPORTANT NOTE: If you are deploying a web application with a SQLite database, you will need to make several configuration changes that are not captured in these instruction.
+They are forthcoming.

 Before trying to deploy your Django application with AWS Elastic Beanstalk, it is worth working through a [tutorial](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html).
 It should take no more than an hour and will save you much time when working to deploy your own application.